-Last week we discussed the importance of procedures in our sales process and I mentioned the fact that a procedure is a series of steps or actions that are taken in a certain way, in a specific order, to ensure the best possible result.
+Last week we discussed how a sales procedure is a series of steps or actions that are taken in a certain way, in a specific order, to ensure the best possible result.
 This week, we’ll take a look at some of those actions.

 If you were to examine the best sales presentations you’ve ever done, (that is, the ones that created the best results for both you and your client), it is very likely that there were certain elements present.

 1. You effectively targeted the right business or businesses.
 Many distributors waste enormous amounts of time and money targeting the wrong companies.

 2. You accurately gathered the appropriate contact information.
 If you’re reaching the wrong people within an organization, your likelihood of success is darn close to zero.
 Reaching the right person or people within an organization is worth a lot.
 Reaching the wrong people is only valuable if they can help you get to the right people.

 3. You initiated contact with the new prospect in a way that positioned you well and professionally.
 If you blow your first contact with a new prospect, it can be difficult, if not impossible to recover.
 If they see you as a product peddler instead of a solution provider, you could be dead in the water before you even start.

 4. You followed up intelligently and methodically.
 You managed to reach them often enough to move the conversation forward without contacting them too much, driving them crazy or coming across as a stalker.

 5. You qualified the prospect well enough to determine that they had the need for your product, the desire to purchase it, and enough money to be able to complete the transaction.
 You then determined the appropriate next steps based on the prospect’s situation.

 If you’re thorough, you should have also examined the results you achieved — both good and bad — and then adapted or “tweaked” your approach to make it work even better next time.